atpub/docs/src/content/docs/basics/identities.md

 The verification workflow in ATPub is designed to operate without a central authority and involves three distinct steps.

 1.  **Claim and Prove (User):** The user first creates and stores a `me.atpub.identity.claim` record in their PDS.
-Subsequently, the user establishes a public backlink to their DID on the target platform (e.g., in a profile bio, a DNS TXT record, or a signed cryptographic message).
+Subsequently, the user establishes a public backlink to their DID on the target service (e.g., in a profile bio, a DNS TXT record, or a signed cryptographic message).

 2.  **Fetch and Check (Client Application):** A third-party application initiates verification by fetching the claim from the user's PDS and then checking the proof at the external service.

-3.  **Compare and Trust (Client Application):** The application compares the data retrieved from the external platform with the information in the claim.
+3.  **Compare and Trust (Client Application):** The application compares the data retrieved from the external service with the information in the claim.
 If the proof is validated, the application can consider the identity verified.
 Each application is responsible for implementing its own trust model.

 The diagram below illustrates the verification flow from the perspective of a client application: